Crash of a Consolidated B-24D-125-CO Liberator on Mt Beinn Nuis: 10 killed

 Circumstances:

-Crashed in unknown circumstances into the Firth of Clyde, off Prestwick.
-All four crew members were quickly rescued while the aircraft sunk and was lost.
+The crew departed RAF West Freugh on a navigation exercise.
+For unknown reasons, the pilot was forced to ditch the airplane in the Firth of Clyde, off Prestwick.
+All four crew members were rescued while the aircraft sank and was lost.

 Date & Time: Oct 29, 1942